conda/conda/docs/source/user-guide/getting-started.rst

    * Windows:  ``deactivate``

-   TIP: When the environment is deactivated, its name is no longer shown in the prompt.
+   TIP: When the environment is deactivated, its name is no longer shown in your prompt.

 #.
 Make a copy of the snowflakes environment by creating a
    clone of it called "flowers":